Dance therapy: Methodology

 DMT/P methodology is fairly heterogenous and practitioners draw on a variety of psychotherapeutic and kinetic principles.
 Most training in Dance Movement Therapy will have an established theoretical base which they work from – for example Psychodynamic theory, Humanistic psychology, Integrative therapy, Cognitive behavioral therapy, Existential therapy etc. Depending on the approach or combinations of approaches practitioners work from very different processes and aims will be worked towards.

 Additionally to the psychotherapeutic basis of their work, different approaches to movement and dance may be employed.

-Whilst some dance therapists work with codified dance movement and styles – such as ballet, folk dance, contemporary dance etc. – most work within a kinetic framework of creative and expressive movement practices, usually with a significant element of structured improvisation.
+Some dance therapists use codified dance styles, like ballet, folk dance, and contemporary dance.
+Majority of dance therapists work within a kinetic framework of creative and expressive movement practices, incorporating structured improvisation.

-Commonly requirements on mosts DMT/P graduate programmes are Movement Analysis and Profiling (often based in Laban movement analysis and the Kerstenberg Movement Profile), experiential anatomy, human development and Developmental psychology, Authentic Movement and supplementary body-mind integration practices, such as Body-Mind Centering, Bartenieff Fundamentals, Feldenkrais Method or Alexander Technique.
+Commonly requirements of most DMT/P graduate programmes are Movement Analysis and Profiling, human development and Developmental psychology.

 Additionally since a variety of populations may be encountered in DMT/P, methods are adapted to meet the needs of the circumstances and clients and this further reduces standardisation.

 Bonnie Meekums, a second wave dance therapist, described four stages of the therapy process, based on her experience in the field: